45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 18. Cake Decorating for Beginners by Rose Atwater

-Decorating cakes at home is easy and fun, thanks to Rose Atwater's step-by-step guide.
+Thanks to Rose Atwater's step-by-step guide, decorating cakes at home is easy and fun.
 Rose started her "accidental cake business" in late 2009 with more than 20 practice cakes she made in the 6 months leading up to her brother's wedding.

 Over the past 11 years, she has gone on to decorate more than 1,500 cakes for her blog, Rose Bakes.
 She shows you primer recipes and techniques in this comprehensive book!